amaiya/ktrain/README.md

 pip3 install ktrain
 ```

-TensorFlow 2 is not yet supported by *ktrain* but will be in the future.
+The *ktrain* package can be used with TensorFlow versions 1.14 and 2.0.
+If using TensorFlow 2.0, *ktrain*
+presently runs in 1.x mode using [tf.compat.v1.disable_v2_behavior](https://www.tensorflow.org/api_docs/python/tf/compat/v1/disable_v2_behavior).
+In the future, this will be removed and **only** TensorFlow 2 will be supported.

 <!--